dhall-lang/dhall-lang/standard/beta-normalization.md

 will round to `Infinity`, where `c = 2^1024 - 2^970 ≈ 1.8e308`.

-`Integer/show` transforms an `Integer` into a `Text` literal representing valid Dhall code for representing that `Integer` number:
+`Integer/show` transforms an `Integer` into a `Text` literal representing valid Dhall code for representing that `Integer` number in decimal notation:

     f ⇥ Integer/show   a ⇥ ±n